plugboard-dev/plugboard/README.md

 - Support for different parallelisation patterns such as: single-threaded with coroutines, single-host multi process, or distributed with Ray in Kubernetes.
 - Data exchange between components with popular messaging technologies like RabbitMQ and Google Pub/Sub.
 - Support for different message exchange patterns such as: one-to-one, one-to-many, many-to-one etc via a broker; or peer-to-peer with http requests.
-- Load and store data to/from models using various infrastructures such as blob stores and databases via provided integrations.

 ## 👋 Contributions